 by Xinhua writers Wang Ruoyao and Li Meng

-Yunnan registered 83,925 HIV carriers and AIDS patients as of the end of last year, the most of any Chinese province or region.
-By August, the province has provided 6,684 HIV-infected people with TCM treatment, accounting for half of the country's total.
+Chen lives in the Xishuangbanna Dai autonomous prefecture in southwest China's Yunnan province.
+The province registered 83,925 HIV carriers and AIDS patients as of the end of last year, the most of any Chinese province or region.